 Improving ventilation is an important COVID-19 prevention strategy that can reduce the number of virus particles in the air.
 Along with other preventive strategies, including wearing a well-fitting, multi-layered mask, bringing fresh outdoor air into a building helps keep virus particles from concentrating inside.
-This can be done by opening multiple doors and windows, using child-safe fans to increase the effectiveness of open windowU.S.
-Department of Education Uses of Fundspdf iconexternal icons, and making changes to the HVAC or air filtration systems.
+This can be done by opening multiple doors and windows, using child-safe fans to increase the effectiveness of open windows, and making changes to the HVAC or air filtration systems.